Financial Risk Management

 FRM can be summarised as the process of identifying, assessing, and controlling threats to an organisation’s capital and earnings.
 These threats are deemed risks.
 You should regularly schedule time to thoroughly evaluate these risks through FRM.
 The old adage of “plan for the worst and hope for the best” is very relevant here!
 Beyond protecting yourself from financial risks, performing FRM will also create better operational sustainability, which further increases the value of your practice.

-1. Internal and controllable risks
+01 Internal and controllable risks

 Financial Risk Management: These risks refer to factors within a business that are of a preventable nature.
-The most common risks of this kind pertain to:

 Financial Risk Management: These risks refer to factors beyond the control of your practice, which are not preventable.
-These could include:

 Risk mitigation via Insurance